mehdi123dj/VIZ_API/README.md

 ## File Tree Structure

     ├── Visualization
     │   ├── ColorMap.py             # Part repsonsible to create adequate color mapping for nodes and edges legend │   ├── ControlPanel.py         # Part design to control the creation of the legend and export navigation bar with cytoscape layout
     │   ├── CreateElements.py       # Create the different pages (home and visualization)
     │   ├── CytoView.py             # Create and update the graph interactive part
     │   ├── NodeLayout.py           # Define the position and size of nodes reagrding to their degree and initial given position
-    │   ├── Stylesheet.py         # Register all the possible stylesheet for nodes and edges regarding their state │   ├── Visualization.py      # Define the server and theme use for all the pages │   ├── FileConvert.py
+    │   ├── Stylesheet.py           # Register all the possible stylesheet for nodes and edges regarding their state │   ├── Visualization.py        # Define the server and theme use for all the pages │   ├── FileConvert.py          # Convert the csv/xls or gml file into dataframe and dcc.store objects
+    │   ├── ML_scripts
+    │   │   ├── MachineLearning.py  # Create a class that is launching the creation of the dataset, train the model and give the results on test set for the graph to be shown properly
+    │   │   ├── my_dataset.py       # Creation of a pytorch geometric dataset from the data saved in dcc.Store objects
+    │   │   ├── train.py            #
+    │   │   ├── model.py            #
     │   ├── assets
     │   │   ├── favicon.ico
     │   │   ├── reset.css